shakhor-shual/walkman/README.md

 for calling “helpers” in Walkman scripts is completely similar to the syntax for calling functions in Bash scripts.

-As you can see from the proposed example, еhe helpers used can be divided into 4 groups (by their prefixes and intended purpose) and into two groups (local/remote) according to target application:
+As you can see from the proposed example, all used helpers can be divided into 4 groups (by their prefixes and intended purpose) and into two groups (local/remote) according to target application: